-Stud Dog Issue: Blood in a Dog's SemenLast updated: Oct 26, 2020 by Dr. Marty Greer and the Revival Education Team
+Stud Dog Issue: Blood in a Dog's SemenLast updated: Oct 26, 2020 by Marty Greer, DVM

 It is beneficial to look at the male's semen in advance of a planned breeding to make sure there are no underlying issues.
 Some breeders want to plan a "clean out" ejaculation.
 The benefits to this are two-fold.
 First, you can eliminate some of the aging sperm that has been hanging around in the epididymis (the semen storage part of the testes).
 This is probably not necessary as there is a natural cycling of semen through the epididymis.
 Dogs have a way of taking care of this themselves.

 Secondly, you can do a semen analysis.
 If the semen is not healthy looking, you will still have time to find another male.
 You need to avoid collecting and discarding the semen too close to the time of the dam's ovulation.
 Some males, particularly males over five years of age do not make new sperm as quickly as they did when they were younger.
 Discarding the semen the night before the planned breeding can cause depletion of the last precious sperm, leading to an inadequate amount and a missed pregnancy.

 Dog Semen AnalysisYour reproductive veterinarian can help you with this.
 There are five components of a semen analysis.

 - Sperm count - the number of sperm in the ejaculate, done with a microscope or a sperm counter at your reproductive veterinarian's clinic.
 Just seeing sperm does not give an assessment of fertility.
 We expect to see 10 million sperm per 10 pounds of body weight of the stud dog.

 - Sperm morphology - the shape of the sperm.
 Each sperm should have a head with a cap (acrosome), neck and tail.
 There are many abnormalities that can be assessed using a microscope.